 Please also note that an officer's declaration statement must, where one is prepared, be identified by title in the auditor's statement in accordance with paragraph 24(c) of Australian Auditing Standard ASA 700 Forming an Opinion and Reporting on a Financial Report.

-An officer's declaration statement was included in the copy of the documents lodged with the ROC, but the auditor did not refer to the statement in the auditor's report.
-Please ensure in future years that the officer's declaration statement is audited before provided to members and lodged with the ROC.
+An officer's declaration statement was included in the copy of the documents lodged with the ROC but the auditor did not refer to the statement in the auditor's report.